Sampling Design: Importance, Process, and Limitations

 Data Collection

 Thereafter, apply the selected sampling method to sample the population and get the required sample.
 After choosing a sample, data can be gathered in accordance with the set out research design.
+The data collection method is directly affected by the sampling method that was chosen.

 Criteria for Sample Selection